cloudwithteja/Serverless/README.md

 Create appropriate IAM role
 Once Lambda is created, paste the code from the python programs into your Lambda code Save and run the Lambda function!
+# How to run?
+Create a Lambda function from AWS console with Python as the language Create appropriate IAM role
+Once Lambda is created, paste the code from the python programs into your Lambda code Save and run the Lambda function!